HMProenca/RuleList/README.md

 ## Contact

-If there are any questions or issues, please come to the [Gitter chatroom](https://gitter.im/pyModEA/configuring-cmaes) or open an issue here on Github.
+If there are any questions or issues, please contact me by mail at `hugo.manuel.proenca@gmail.com` or open an issue here on Github.

 ## Citation